CarlosCGA/MyLogin/README.md

 ## Dependencies

-- `Retrofit`: It facilitates the creation of HTTP clients to interact with REST APIs.
-It automatically converts API responses into objects, simplifying requests and data handling over the network within the application.
+- `Retrofit`: Facilitates the creation of HTTP clients to interact with REST APIs.
+It automatically converts API responses into objects, simplifying requests and data handling over the network within the application (in this case, helped through GSON library).
-- `DaggerHilt`: It simplifies dependency injection by integrating Dagger with the Android components' lifecycle.
-Hilt automates the creation and management of dependencies, making configuration easier and improving development efficiency in Android.
+- `GSON`: Facilitates JSON serialization and deserialization by converting JSON data to Kotlin/Java objects and vice versa.
+It simplifies API integration by automatically mapping JSON responses to data models.
+Lightweight and efficient, it handles nested objects and complex data structures seamlessly.
+- `ROOM`: Provides a robust SQLite abstraction, allowing developers to create and manage databases with type safety and compile-time verification of SQL queries.
+It supports annotations to define entities, DAOs, and database schemas, reducing boilerplate code.
+Integrated with LiveData and Flow, Room enables seamless reactive data updates in MVVM architectures.
-- `LiveData`: It is an Android Architecture Component that allows UI components to observe data changes while respecting their lifecycle, preventing memory leaks and crashes.
+- `LiveData`: Android Architecture Component that allows UI components to observe data changes while respecting their lifecycle, preventing memory leaks and crashes.
 It updates observers automatically, simplifying reactive UI patterns in MVVM architecture.
 MutableLiveData enables data updates, while LiveData ensures read-only access from the UI.
+- `DaggerHilt`: Simplifies dependency injection by integrating Dagger with the Android components' lifecycle.
+Hilt automates the creation and management of dependencies, making configuration easier and improving development efficiency in Android.
 - `Navigation`: Simplifies in-app navigation, managing fragment and activity transitions, and handling complex navigation flows.
 It enables safe argument passing between destinations and offers features like deep linking and back stack management.
 Designed for modularity, Navigation integrates seamlessly with ViewModel and LiveData in an MVVM architecture.
 - `Material Icons`: Provides an expanded set of Material Design icons for use in Jetpack Compose, covering a wide range of categories like navigation and communication.
 It allows easy integration of consistent, ready-to-use icons without external assets.